 West Chester Twp. serial robbery suspect may be heading to Kentucky or Tennessee

 Aug.
-5—A 20-year-old man now charged in a series of armed robberies late last month in West Chester Twp. may be headed south along Interstate 75 to Kentucky or Tennessee.
+5—A 20-year-old man wanted in a series of armed robberies late last month in West Chester Twp. may be headed south along Interstate 75 to Kentucky or Tennessee.

-Corey Hilliard Bates has a felony arrest warrant with a nationwide pickup.
-Bates stands 6 feet, 1 inch and has a neck tattoo of a broken heart stitched together, West Chester police said.
+Corey Hilliard Bates, who has a felony arrest warrant with a nationwide pickup, stands 6 feet, 1 inch, weighs 200 pounds and has a neck tattoo of a broken heart stitched together, West Chester police said.

 "Bates is armed and dangerous and is believed to be carrying a black handgun.
 Anyone who comes into contact with Corey Bates should use extreme caution and contact 911," police said in a Wednesday evening update.

-Bates is connected to at least four robberies between July 28 and July 30 at gas stations.
+Bates is connected to four robberies, one on July 28 and three on July 30 at gas stations in West Chester Twp.

-One robbery was reported on July 28 and three were reported on July 30.
-Two of the robberies involved Bates displaying a handgun.

-The first robbery occurred at a Walmart on Cincinnati-Dayton Road.
-Bates reportedly stole the victim's purse and multiple credit cards, along with her drivers license, the WCPD reported.
+The first robbery happened at at 5:50 p.m.
+July 28 in the Walmart parking lot at 8288 Cincinnati-Dayton Road.
+Bates took a 69-year-old West Chester Twp. woman's purse containing multiple credit cards and her drivers license, according to a police incident report.

-The first of three robberies on July 30 occurred around 5:45 p.m. in a Meijer parking lot on Tylersville Road.
-Bates reportedly stole the victim's purse, multiple credit cards and her cell phone, the WCPD said.
-The victim reportedly sustained minor injuries.
+The first of three robberies on July 30 happened around 5:45 p.m. in a Meijer parking lot at 7390 Tylersville Road.
+Bates struck and possibly injured a 59-year-old Mason woman when he stole a purse containing multiple credit cards and her cellphone, the report stated.

-The second robbery on July 30 occurred at a Marathon gas station on Princeton Glendale Road around 11:30 p.m.
-The victim reported that Bates was brandishing a gun and stole money and a cash register drawer.
-Reports from the WCPD show that another suspect may have been involved along with Bates.
-The third robbery on July 30 occurred about 15 minutes later at a Speedway in the same area.
-A victim reported that Bates and another unknown male suspect robbed a victim while brandishing a handgun.

-Bates is six feet, one inch tall and weighs 200 pounds.
-He has a neck tattoo of a broken heart stitched together, the WCPD said in a release.
+The second July 30 robbery was around 11:30 p.m. at a Marathon station at 8260 Princeton-Glendale Road.
+Bates is accused of showing a handgun when he stole money and a cash register drawer, according to a robbery report.

+The final July 30 robbery happened about 15 minutes later at a Speedway gas station at 9738 Princeton-Glendale Road.
+In this instance.
+The West Chester Twp. police report indicates another man was involved, with one of them showing a handgun, during the robbery of a 23-year-old Fairfield woman.

-If anyone has information about any of the crimes or Bates' location, contact the West Chester Police Department at 513-777-2231 or submit an anonymous tip online at https://www.westchesteroh.org/government/police/public-feedback/report-a-tip.
+Anyone with information about any of the crimes or the whereabouts of Bates is urged contact the West Chester Police Department at 513-777-2231 or submit an anonymous tip online.